socotecio/django-socio-grpc/docs/settings.rst

 Example:

-If you want to set the maximum size for sending and receiving messages to 100MB, you can configure the SERVER_OPTIONS as:
+If you want to set the maximum size for sending and receiving messages to 100MB, you can configure the DEFAULT_AUTHENTICATION_CLASSES as:

 .. code-block:: python